onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

-Make sure your subnets are networking instead of NOTworking; from this machine make sure you can ping your attack machine (which is ONLY on subnet1) and the domain controller (which is ONLY on subnet2).
+Make sure your subnets are networking instead of NOT working; from this machine make sure you can ping your attack machine (which is ONLY on subnet1) and the domain controller (which is ONLY on subnet2).

 ![sorcery](/assets/images/pivotinglab/urawizard.jpg)

-Next we want to download WAMP, because this is much, much easier than doing it seperatley.
+Next we want to download WAMP, because this is much, much easier than doing it separately.
 Before you install it, install these runtimes (assuming you have a raw R2 installation and not a patched/slipstreamed version)

 [https://www.microsoft.com/en-au/download/details.aspx?id=40784](https://www.microsoft.com/en-au/download/details.aspx?id=40784)